 Thanks for your information about Colombia.
 I used to live in Cali and I’m interested in returning now that things are politically calm.

-I would like to know if it’s worth the time and money to ship my things, like my bed and small amount of furniture.
+I would like to know if it’s worth the time and money to ship my things, like my bed and a small amount of furniture.
 I don’t even know where to start in that regard.

 An excellent question—and one that comes up frequently.
 I’ll start by saying that I’ve moved a household internationally three times and had a good experience each time.
 Each year the process for booking an international move gets easier.
 A number of sites will even put your move out for bids, after which you’ll get competing prices via email.
-Take a look here and here for two that I’ve used in the past month.
+Take a look here for two that I’ve used in the past month:

 For more information, check out this report on buying and living in Cali, Colombia.
-But remember, prices are less today than when I wrote that article… the U.S. dollar has over 50% more buying power.